 Self- stimulatory behavior, aka "stimming" or "stims", can take many forms and can be quite frustrating to parents and caregivers.
 Self stimulatory behaviors refer to repetitive behaviors which are enjoyable and automatically reinforcing to the individual, and can serve to calm or awaken their body and central nervous system.

 Not all individuals on the ASD spectrum have stimming behavior to the degree that it interferes with learning.
-However, many children do.
+However, many do.
 If your child is stimming during social or instructional times these behaviors can be very persistent, hard to ignore, and stigmatizing.
 Examples of common stims include:

 - Rocking, spinning, hand flapping, mouthing items/objects, lining items up, spinning items, dropping items to watch them fall, verbal stims such as squeals, shrieks, or scripting scenes from favorite TV shows, visual stims such as staring at objects, or flicking eyelashes, saliva play, tearing or ripping paper into tiny pieces